-- Preparing a Subcontractor HASP specific for their scope of work (SOW) - Having a supervisor on-site who understands the scope of the work to be performed, potential health and safety issues associated with that SOW and the strategies for managing and controlling the health and safety issues. - Planning all work activities to prevent personal injury, health impairment and property damage.
+• Preparing a Subcontractor HASP specific for their scope of work (SOW)

-- Providing a Subcontractor Safety Officer and Alternate Safety Officer who shall remain on-site for the entire duration of the Subcontractor's SOW and ensure employee compliance with the provisions of this HASP and the Subcontractor HASP. - Ensuring that Subcontractor personnel are qualified to perform the SOW that they are assigned. - Communicating with the NYCSSM and other potential affected Subcontractors when work on-site conditions are identified that can impact health and safety on the job. - Ensuring training of the Subcontractor's employees in the recognition, avoidance and control of chemical, biological and physical hazards present at the Site. - Maintaining records for Subcontractor employees as required by this HASP (including but not limited to) medical, training and fit-test records. - Providing daily health and safety briefings to their personnel. - Providing specified PPE, including training for correct use and maintenance of that equipment. - Providing adequate weather protective gear for their personnel as required for their work activities. - Maintaining a system of prompt detection and correction of unsafe practices and conditions for their SOW and employees. - Ensuring that any of the Subcontractor's subcontractors and suppliers comply with the conditions of this HASP upon entrance to the Site.
+- Having a supervisor on-site who understands the scope of the work to be performed, potential health and safety issues associated with that SOW and the strategies for managing and controlling the health and safety issues. - Planning all work activities to prevent personal injury, health impairment and property damage. - Providing a Subcontractor Safety Officer and Alternate Safety Officer who shall remain on-site for the entire duration of the Subcontractor's SOW and ensure employee compliance with the provisions of this HASP and the Subcontractor HASP. - Ensuring that Subcontractor personnel are qualified to perform the SOW that they are assigned. - Communicating with the Contractor NYCSSM and other potential affected Subcontractors when work on-site conditions are identified that can impact health and safety on the job. - Ensuring training (asbestos, HAZWOPER, Hazard Communication, etc.) of the Subcontractor's employees in the recognition, avoidance and control of chemical, biological and physical hazards present at the Site. - Maintaining records for Subcontractor employees as required by this HASP (including but not limited to) medical, training and fit-test records. - Providing daily health and safety briefings to their personnel. - Providing specified PPE, including training for correct use and maintenance of that equipment. - Providing adequate weather protective gear for their personnel as required for their work activities. - Maintaining a system of prompt detection and correction of unsafe practices and conditions for their SOW and employees. - Ensuring that Subcontractor's subcontractors and suppliers comply with the conditions of this HASP upon entrance to the Site. - Collecting personal air samples for both asbestos and other COPCs for HASP and OSHA compliance.
+Each Subcontractor's CIH or qualified Industrial Hygienist (IH) is responsible for the development and implementation of a personal air-monitoring program in accordance with OSHA Standard 29 CFR§1926.1101 and 29 CFR §1910.1000 and good industrial hygiene practices.